 Whether you use a model that incorporates a mix of core competencies or one that focuses solely on leadership behaviors, it is important to be aware of some of the common associated challenges:

 - Challenge #1.
 With so many different competencies, it may be difficult to identify the ones that will work best for your organization and to pinpoint the desired behaviors that define success for each competency.

 - Challenge #2.
 It is difficult to know where to start, particularly if you’ve never created a competency model before.

 - Challenge #3.
 Even after you’ve identified competencies, you may struggle to link your model to talent-management processes such as performance management and succession planning.
 One study found that, in 2016, companies allocated only 4% of their talent-management budgets to competency management, a drop of 5 percentage points from 2014.

 Despite the challenges of developing and working with these models, the benefits abound.
 Competency models help organizations understand workforce capability and identify opportunities for learning and development; they also help employees understand their own capabilities and recognize opportunities for improvement.
 Finally, the development of competency models is positively linked to overall organizational success.
 One study found that 89% of organizations defined as “best in class” (those with a wealth of top performers and a strong succession plan) had well-defined core competencies for all job roles, whereas only 48% of other companies had clearly defined core competencies.

-1. Develop a competency framework.
+1. Develop a well thought-out competency framework.
 Get started with the development of a competency framework that maps out the most critical competencies for success in your organization.
 Engaging in this important first step will help you address the common challenge of knowing which competencies are the right ones and how to define success for each.

 Developing your framework will involve research and information gathering to help you understand the key knowledge, skills, and abilities (KSAs) required for each job within your organization, as well as the behaviors that define the ideal performance of those jobs.